suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : 65

 ### reverse
-    // The method reverse the given stirn g. console.log(solverjs.reverse('abcde'));
+    // The method reverse the given string. console.log(solverjs.reverse('abcde'));
     // The output is : edcba

 ### isPalindrome
-    // The isPalindrome check the given stirn is
+    // The isPalindrome check the given string is
     // palindrome or not.
     console.log(solverjs.isPalindrome('abcba'));
     // The output is : true